 Record all taxonomic discrepancies and comments associated with the QC check for the original field sample or subsample.

 Calculate and retain cumulative performance data for each taxonomist according to each area of taxonomic proficiency, per the criteria in section 2 above.

+Calculate the cumulative ID rate using the following formula:

+Cumulative ID rate = 100 * 1 – (sum taxonomist total – sum agreed upon total)

+sum agreed upon total

 Required Documentation of Quality Control for Macroinvertebrate Taxonomic Identification and Enumeration (also included as LD 7232)

 Documentation of Quality Control for Wet and slide-mounted Enumerations